aMarCruz/react-native-text-size/README.md

 **iOS only**, on Android this function always resolves to `null`.

-### Custom Fonts on Android

-If you ask yourself why Android provides so few fonts in relation to iOS, ...me too.

-Google recommends that you embed the custom fonts you need together in your app and for this the Android API really shines.
-All you need to do is copy the font files (.ttf or .otf) into `android/app/src/assets/fonts` and you are done.

-Alternatively, you can copy them to a directory outside of 'android' and use the `rnpm` key of package.json to load them (as is done in the [sample App](https://github.com/aMarCruz/react-native-text-size/tree/master/example)).
-In this way, RN will copy and register this fonts in iOS as well.

-To apply your custom font, use the filename without extension as `fontFamily` (iOS requieres the font name).

-The name of the available custom fonts can be obtained with the function `fontFamilyNames` of rnTextSize.

-### Custom Fonts on iOS

-Unlike Android, iOS provides numerous pre-installed fonts and it is unlikely you require a customized one and its setup is a bit more complicated.
-But if required, I recommend installing them through package.json or follow one of the several guides in the network.

-React Native for iOS support the full range of font weights.
-Use `fontFamily` and its weight and/or style but, if you are curios, look at the rnTextSize [`fontNamesForFamilyName`](#fontnamesforfamilyname) function.

-### iOS Larger Accessibility Sizes

-Use the base size and `allowFontScaling` and test it, RN will do the rest.

-You can find more info in the [Larger Accessibility Type Sizes](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/typography/) and the [iOS Font Size Guidelines](https://learnui.design/blog/ios-font-size-guidelines.html) of "Font Sizes in UI Design: The Complete Guide".

 ## Known Issues

-Although rnTextSize provides the resulting `lineHeight`, it does not support it as a parameter because RN uses a non-standard algorithm to set it.
+Although rnTextSize provides the resulting `lineHeight` in some functions, it does not support it as a parameter because RN uses a non-standard algorithm to set it.
 I recommend you do not use `lineHeight` unless it is strictly necessary, but if you use it, try to make it 30% or more than the font size, or use rnTextSize [`fontFromSpecs`](#fontfromspecs) method if you want more precision.

 Nested `<Text>` components (or with images inside) can be rasterized with dimensions different from those calculated, rnTextSize does not accept multiple sizes in the text.

 ## TODO

-- [ ] Normalized tracking, or letter spacing, in font info.
+- [X] Normalized tracking or letter spacing in font info.
+- [ ] Including `lineHeight` in specsForTextStyles.
 - [ ] More testing, including Android and iOS TVs.
 - [ ] Learn the beautiful English, to make better docs.
 - [ ] Learn the ugly Objective-C, after almost a month of studying I don't find it pretty.
 - [ ] And a lot of more things.
 - [ ] Ahh a... lot of money, of course.
 I need a Mac 😆 so...

 ## Support my Work